Tammy Gregg

 Literary Fiction

-In this literary gothic tale, horror novelist Dr. Patrick Denny returns to psychiatry at Everston Psychiatric Hospital in the seemingly quaint New England town of Waylingbrooke, New Hampshire.
-Challenging the institution’s rigid reliance on medication, he guides three troubled patients through the labyrinth of their own minds: an insomniac haunted by her parents’ deaths; a young man who believes he’s trapped inside one of Patrick’s horror stories; and a catatonic woman lost in the dark forest of her psyche.
-In his attempt to untangle the mysteries of their troubled minds, his own tormented past begins to bleed into his present, and the macabre storyteller that still dwells within him threatens to emerge.
-As stories seem to birth stories and reality loses its edges, Patrick must question whether his return to psychiatry offers deliverance or signals his final descent into madness. |
+In this literary Gothic tale, horror novelist Dr. Patrick Denny returns to psychiatry in the seemingly quaint New England town of Waylingbrooke.
+Years spent writing about the darkness within the human mind brought him no closer to understanding it.
+Now he seeks in his patients what eluded him in his fiction and finds himself compelled by three disturbing cases: an insomniac haunted by her parents’ deaths; a young man who believes he’s trapped inside one of Patrick’s stories; and a catatonic woman lost in the dark forest of her psyche.
+As he attempts to untangle the mysteries of their troubled minds, his own tormented past bleeds into his present, and the macabre storyteller that still dwells within threatens to emerge.
+In this triptych of tales where stories birth stories and reality loses its edges, Patrick must question whether his return to psychiatry offers enlightenment or signals his final descent into madness. |